 We believe we will be able to fund our future cash requirements for operations from operating cash flows, cash on hand and borrowings under our credit facility.
 We believe these sources of funds will be sufficient to continue our operations and planned capital expenditures and satisfy our scheduled payments under debt obligations for at least the next twelve months.
-However, our ability to satisfy such obligations depends upon our future performance, which in turn, is subject to general economic conditions and regional risks, and to financial business and other factors affecting our operations, including factors beyond our control.
+However, our ability to satisfy such obligations depends upon our future performance, which in turn is subject to general economic conditions and regional risks, and to financial, business and other factors affecting our operations, including factors beyond our control.
+See the risk factors that begin on page 18.